vj1200kumar/fluidB/README.md

 - In-memory database that persists on disk.

 ## Components
-- `fluentbase-server    ` - The server
+- `fluidb-server    ` - The server
-- `fluentbase-cli       ` - Command line interface tool
+- `fluidb-cli       ` - Command line interface tool

 ## Getting Started

-### Getting fluentbase
+### Getting fluidb

-Perhaps the easiest way to get the latest fluentbase is to use one of the pre-built release binaries which are available for OSX, Linux, FreeBSD, and Windows.
-Instructions for using these binaries are on the GitHub [releases page](https://github.com/tidwall/fluentbase/releases).
+Perhaps the easiest way to get the latest fluidb is to use one of the pre-built release binaries which are available for OSX, Linux, FreeBSD, and Windows.
+Instructions for using these binaries are on the GitHub [releases page](https://github.com/tidwall/fluidb/releases).

-### Building fluentbase
+### Building fluidb

-fluentbase can be compiled and used on Linux, OSX, Windows, FreeBSD, and probably others since the codebase is 100% Go.
+fluidb can be compiled and used on Linux, OSX, Windows, FreeBSD, and probably others since the codebase is 100% Go.
 We support both 32 bit and 64 bit systems.
 [Go](https://golang.org/dl/) must be installed on the build machine.

 To build everything simply:
 ```